Pablodd1/ThriveOrtho-MSK/INVESTOR_DEMO_GUIDE.md

 ## 🎯 Executive Summary

-**SOBEAIREHAB** is a mobile-first physical therapy platform that brings professional medical assessments to patients anywhere - in their car, at home, or on-the-go.
+**ThriveOrtho** is a mobile-first physical therapy platform that brings professional medical assessments to patients anywhere - in their car, at home, or on-the-go.

 ### Key Innovation
 - ✅ **AI-Powered Motion Tracking** - MediaPipe computer vision (33-point skeleton)